mastcu/SerialEM/ReadMe.txt

-                         panel management and status line entries MapDrawItem.cpp       Class for keeping track of map drawing items MenuTargets.cpp       Has MANY event handlers for menu items, see below MultiTSTasks.cpp      Has specimen cooking and autocentering routines NavHelper.cpp         Helper routines for the Navigator ParameterIO.cpp       Reads property file, reads and writes settings and
+                         panel management and status line entries MapDrawItem.cpp       Class for keeping track of map drawing items MenuTargets.cpp       Has MANY event handlers for menu items, see below MultiGridTasks.cpp    Runs operations for working with multiple grids MultiTSTasks.cpp      Has specimen cooking and autocentering routines NavHelper.cpp         Helper routines for the Navigator ParameterIO.cpp       Reads property file, reads and writes settings and